prantoamt/strativ-restcountries/README.md

 ```

 ## Api Specifications
 A full api-specifications of all end-points are provied in [docs/api_specifications/api_specifications.yaml](https://github.com/prantoamt/strativ-restcountries/blob/main/docs/api_specification/api_specifications.yaml).
 It is written in `openapi: 3.0.0`.
+You can preview this on your VS CODE as well.
+ - Open the file in your VS Code.
+ - Goto extensions.
+ - Search for Swagger Viewer.
+ - Install and enable it.
+ - Get back to the api_specifications.yaml
+ - Right click in api_specifications.yaml file on the left sidebar of your VS code.
+ - Click on Preview Swagger.